 Internal wall insulation is often the most practical method of insulating a house, but it can be fraught with difficulties.
 Firstly, what are the technical implications: should you use a vapour barrier or stick with a breathable system?
 And will your building control officer or mortgage provider insist on installing plastic membranes “to keep the wall dry”?

 Conventional thinking insists that without a vapour membrane, a solid brick or stone wall will inevitably become damp or soaking wet as the warm air from inside the room migrates into the masonry, cools and condenses.

 The theory is based on the Glaser method from 1950’s, incorporated in to building regulations as BS 13788.
 However, the introduction of this clearly states it is a simplistic method, which ignores many important physical processes, such as liquid water transfer, or the moisture content of building materials!
-Crucially, BS13788 acknowledged these weaknesses, and suggests that if a proposed design fails, further, more sophisticated modelling can be carried out – but in many cases the easy option of switching to a design with plastic insulation or membranes that satisfies the theory is taken, irrespective of whether it will work in the real world.
+Crucially, BS13788 acknowledged these weaknesses, and suggests that if a proposed design fails, further, more sophisticated modelling can be carried out – but in many cases the easy option of switching to a design with plastic internal wall insulation or membranes that satisfies the theory is taken, irrespective of whether it will work in the real world.

 Building Regulations and retro-fitting insulation

 There is still a lot of misunderstanding over Part L1B: Conservation of Fuel and Power (Existing Buildings).
 Many still believe it requires damp proofing or vapour membranes to be installed, and insulation to meet new build standards.
 In fact completely the opposite is the case!
 A brief summary of the key clauses is outlined below – it is worth reading in conjunction with Part L1B, which is free to download (see link at bottom)

 1) Buildings which are listed, scheduled ancient monuments or in a conservation area

 These are exempt if the work would change their appearance or character.
 See Part L1B, Section 3.6